-The Syreli and the PARL Expert ADR procedures have common rules.
-The language of the proceeding is French.
-In case the decision rejects the complaint, the complainant may file a new complaint based on new evidences.
+The Syreli and the PARL Expert procedures have common rules.
+The language of the proceedings is French.
+The complaint has to be filed in French, using a template available at www.parl-expert.fr/fr/.

+If the decision is to reject the complaint, the complainant may file a new complaint based on new evidence.

 The decision is notified to the parties electronically and by post.
-It shall be implemented 15 calendar days from the notification, provided none of the parties has started a court action.
-The disputed domain name shall remain suspended until a final court decision is rendered or until the parties inform the AFNIC that the dispute procedure is no longer justified.
+It must be implemented 15 calendar days from notification, provided none of the parties has started a court action.
+The disputed domain name must remain suspended until a final court decision is rendered or until the parties inform AFNIC that the dispute procedure is no longer justified.
 The parties have to request the implementation of the decision.
-In case the decision is not implemented within 60 calendar days, ANIC reserves the right to cancel the disputed domain name.
+If the decision is not implemented within 60 calendar days, AFNIC reserves the right to cancel the disputed domain name.